General multiple Dirichlet series from perverse sheaves: Introduction

-Multiple Dirichlet series were originally defined as Dirichlet series in multiple variables satisfying twisted muliplicativity properties and certain groups of functional equations.
-The twisted multiplicativity reduces the construction of the multiple Dirichlet series to the local construction of coefficients of prime powers.
+Since the multiplicativity is twisted, one does not have an expression of the multiple Dirichlet series as an Euler product of local factors.
+However, twisted multiplicativity does still reduce the choice of coefficients for each tuple of numbers to the local choice of coefficients for each tuple of powers of a fixed prime.
 To obtain the desired functional equations, one needs that the generating series of these prime power coefficients satisfy certain analogous functional equations.
 Because these local functional equations were used to define the coefficients, the multiple Dirichlet series could only be uniquely defined when these functional equations were sufficient to uniquely characterize the generating functions. \citet{Chinta} first observed that, when working over the function field $\mathbb F_q(t)$, there was a local-to-global symmetry relating these generating functions to the multiple Dirichlet series.
-This could be proven by observing that they were both determined by their functional equations, and by comparing their functional equations.
+This could be proven by observing that they were both determined by their functional equations and then comparing their functional equations.